Home / Resume / Hospitality / Resort Resume

 Negotiated vendor contracts for water sports equipment, catering, and entertainment, saving $42K annually

-Strong action verbs for resort resume guide resumes:
+Strong action verbs for resort resumes:

-5 mistakes that get resort resume guide resumes rejected
+5 mistakes that get resort resumes rejected

 1